$380,729Average Value$204Average Price per Sq Ft50Homes For Sale

 Hamilton County Schools

-Hamilton County Schools serves the community’s students.
+Hamilton County Schools serves the neighborhood’s students.
 Kids may start at Harrison Elementary School, which has a C-plus rating from Niche, before transitioning to Brown Middle School, which earns a B-minus.
 Students may then attend Central High School, which gets a C-plus grade and serves as The Institute of Advanced Manufacturing and Mechatronics for the school district.

 Inside of Harrison Elementary you will find eager students and talented teachers.